rajgoel/course-machine-learning/03-lecture/slides.md

 ---

-### Total derivatives for activation values of hidden layers
+### Derivatives for activation values of hidden layers

 According to the multivariable chain rule, we have